 Hair dye can accomplish great things on your head, but not on your clothes.
 If you have a messy hairdresser or you are a do-it-yourself dripper, learning how to get hair dye stains out of clothes and carpets is a must.

-How to Remove Black, Brown or Blue Hair Dye Stains From Washable Clothes
+Brown, Black, or Blue Dye on Clothes

 When you discover that drip of dye, as soon as possible, rub heavy-duty liquid laundry detergent (Tide and Persil) into the stain using a soft brush and then rinse well.